Everything you need to know about School Suspensions in 2023

 How are we getting on with school suspensions (also known as exclusions)?

-Here are ten key points from the Department for Education (DfE) annual data on school suspensions (published in July 2023).
+Here are ten key points from the latest Department for Education (DfE) annual data on school suspensions (published in July 2023).

 There are 8.3 million pupils in England’s schools and they all form part of the data.